Electrical Installation Condition Report (EICR)

 What is an Electrical Installation Condition Report?

-As its title suggests, it is a report not a certificate.
+As its name suggests, it is a report not a certificate.
 It relates to an assessment of the in-service condition of an electrical installation against the requirements of the issue of current BS7671:2018 (18th Edition Wiring Regulations) at the time of the inspection, irrespective of the age of the installation.
 An Electrical Installation Condition Report differs greatly from PAT Testing and Fixed Appliance Testing because it is an in-depth inspection on the internal wiring of the building not appliances.

-The results and measurements and values taken during the Electrical Installation Condition Reports are clearly recorded in a report and appropriate recommendations, if applicable, are made for any damage, deterioration or defects observed that may give rise to danger to be remedied, such that the installation may continue to be used in safety.
+The results, measurements and values taken during the Electrical Installation Condition Reports are clearly recorded in a report and appropriate recommendations, if applicable, are made for any damage, deterioration or defects observed that may give rise to danger.

 What do the terms Periodic Inspection Report (PIR), Fixed Wiring, Electrical Installation Condition Report (EICR) even mean and what does this have to do with me?

-The terms ‘Fixed Wiring Testing’ and ‘Periodic Inspection Reports’ are used interchangeably but, to add confusion to the mix, these aforementioned terms are being replaced by the new term ‘Electrical Installation Condition Report (EICR)’ but all three terms essentially mean the same thing.
+The terms ‘Fixed Wiring Testing’ and ‘Periodic Inspection Reports’ are used interchangeably and, to add confusion to the mix, these aforementioned terms are being replaced by the more recent term ‘Electrical Installation Condition Report (EICR)’ but all three terms essentially mean the same thing.

 In a nutshell, with this type of electrical testing, the wiring within the fabric of the building is tested and inspected.

 The IEE recommend the following maximum periods of time between inspections and testing: